alackles/CMSC-140-FS-22/_pages/hwk/hwk3.md

 - **L4**: Style
 - **L5**: Code Review

-The purpose of this homework is to give you practice with if/else statements and with writing loops.
-Some of it might feel repetitive from things we do in class or in lab.
-That's because it is!
-It's meant to have a certain amount of repetition so that you become familiar with the structure of an if statement and a loop through repeated practice.
+The purpose of this homework is to give you more practice writing functions and analyzing the kind of code we've looked at in class so far.
+Notice that you have an additional LO for this homework, Code Review, which is about your ability to read and understand code someone else has written.

 ## Submission Guidelines

-You will turn this homework to Canvas under **Homework 2**.
+You will turn this homework to Canvas under **Homework 3**.

 You should submit your homework as separate files, one for each question.

-The first 4 files should `.py` files.
-The last file should be a `.pdf` file with a short response.
+The first 2 files should `.py` files.
+The last 2 files should be a `.pdf` or `.txt` file with a short response.

 Each should be named as `{familyname}_q{number}.{ext}`.
 For exapmle, my submissions would be:

 `ackles_q1.py`
 `ackles_q2.py`
-`ackles_q3.py`
-`ackles_q4.py`
-`ackles_q5.pdf`
+`ackles_q3.pdf`
+`ackles_q4.pdf`

 (You can format your family name any way you want, just do not include spaces.)